Social Media and Commenting Policy

 - In my life offline and on I have zero tolerance for hate speech and racism.
 Comments expressing either will be deleted and your IP will be blocked.
 There are other corners of the internet for you to hang out in.

 - Rude or offensive language and behavior.
 Towards the subject you’re commenting on, towards other visitors and commenters, towards your host (me).

 - Shameless self-promotion.
 I often welcome and even solicit readers and visitors to drop relevant links from their own blogs or sites.
 But don’t take advantage of that.

 - Not reading the post you’re commenting on.
-That’s embarrassing to you for having done it, and to me for having to point it out.
+That’s very embarrassing to you for having done it, but much less embarrassing to me for having to point it out.